VelmaGatwiri/yolo/explanation.md

 $ sudo snap install kubectl --classic
 ```
 - Install [gke-gcloud-auth-plugin](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke).
 This allows connection to the cluster.
+---
 ## Configuration Steps
 ### Local Project Directory
 1. Create the `configmap` file which contains all the external configurations of the application.
 It is connected to the pod.
-It contains the service name which acts as the Mongo-Db endpoint
+It contains the service name which acts as the Mongo DB endpoint
 ```bash
 $ touch mongo-config.yml
 ```